 Few things are more exciting than uncovering a sherd of decorated pottery or other artifact that hasn’t seen the light of day in thousands of years, and to learn what that tells us about the history of the site.

-The cost of the trip is $3990.
-That includes roundtrip airfare, ground transportation, lodging, and all but a very few meals.
+The cost of the trip is $2,495 for Divinity School students, and $3990 for guests of the Divinity School.
+That includes round-trip airfare, ground transportation, lodging, and all but a very few meals.
 Since space is limited, participants are encouraged to apply early.
 Payment begins with a $100 registration fee (refundable by March 1), a payment of $1500 by March 1, and the balance paid by May 1.
+Priority will be given to Divinity School students until January 1, 2018.

-To learn more about the dig in Jezreel, the lodgings at Kibbutz Yizre’el, and other opportunities associated with the trip, take a look at my blogs describing the experience Susan and I had this past June.
+To learn more about the dig in Jezreel, the lodgings at Kibbutz Yizre’el, and other opportunities associated with the trip, take a look at Dr. Tony Cartledge’s blogs describing the experience he and his wife, Susan, had this past June.
 You can begin with this one and work your way forward through the next few blogs (here, here, here, and here) to get a good picture of what to expect.

 It’s not often we have an opportunity for such an “up close and personal” encounter with the land we call holy — a terrific experience for you, or one that could make an amazing gift for a pastor or other beloved minister who has longed for a deeper understanding of the Holy Land.